 Samoans are individuals from Samoa, a country southwest of the Hawaiian Islands.
 Samoan people live in American Samoa.
 It is an unpopulated territory of the United States near Samoa but on the other edge of the Date Line.

-Both Samoan and Hawaiian are mutually intelligible, however, Cook Island Maori does have the additional advantage of becoming intelligible with ‘Ōlelo Hawai’i, Tahitian, and Rapan languages.
+Both Samoan and Hawaiian are mutually intelligible.
+However, Cook Island Maori has the advantage of becoming intelligible with the ‘Ōlelo Hawai’i, Tahitian, and Rapan languages.

 Can Hawaiians And Maoris Communicate Effectively?

-Both languages are pretty close, but they are not similar to each other.
+Both languages are pretty close, but they are not similar.
 However, they can understand each other and communicate effectively.

 Is Maori a country?